 - Veneer: A veneer is a thin layer of tooth-colored material bonded to the front of a tooth to improve its appearance.

 A chipped tooth can be a minor annoyance or a major dental emergency.
-It is important to see a dentist as soon as possible if you chip your tooth so that the damage can be assessed and the best course of treatment can be recommended.
+It is important to see a dentist near you as soon as possible if you chip your tooth so that the damage can be assessed and the best course of treatment can be recommended.
 By following the tips above, you can help to prevent your teeth from chipping in the first place.

 Here are some additional tips to help prevent chipped teeth: